savadha2/PyUAVSim/README.md

 # PyUAVSim
 Light weight Python simulator for small UAVs

 Work in progress (development is slow since I am doing this part time) - The current plan is to release the first complete version by March 2017.
 I am looking for contributors.
-If you are interested, email me: av.sarath@gmail.com (there is no typo).
+If you are interested, email me.

 Completed Feature List:
 1. Autopilot for fixed wing